Email for Job Seekers: Etiquette, Strategies, and Best Practices to Help You Succeed

 You might not use the spellchecker when you're emailing your friends and family, but it's a must when you're composing job search-related emails.
 A few basic errors in spelling, punctuation, or grammar may not only make you look bad -- it may also send the message that you don't care very much about landing the position.

 In addition to basic editing, make sure you check the address and recipient list before you send an email to a potential employer.
 Misdirected job search emails are a major faux pas that could torpedo your chances of landing your dream job -- or keeping your current position.
 Another common email mistake is the classic 'reply all' error -- accidentally selecting this instead of 'reply' could broadcast your job search intentions a lot more widely than you want to, so be careful.

-Used prudently, email can be a great tool for jobseekers.
-Just remember that each email you send is likely to be scrutinized as rigorously as your résumé, so take pains to keep your correspondence as professional as possible.
+Remember that each email you send is likely to be scrutinized as rigorously as your resume, so take pains to keep your correspondence as professional as possible.